dilan-dio4/easybase-website/react.markdown

 <img data-jslghtbx class="custom-lightbox lazyload w-100" alt="Easybaee react ebconfig token" data-src="/assets/images/posts_images/react-4.png" />
 <img data-jslghtbx class="custom-lightbox lazyload w-100" alt="Easybase react project permissions" data-src="/assets/images/posts_images/react-5.png" />

-We'll get to fetching authenticated user-corresponding records later, but for now anyone can view **just** the products, **REACT DEMO**, table.
+We'll get to fetching authenticated user-corresponding records later, but for now, anyone can view **just** the products, **REACT DEMO**, table.

 <br />

 ## React Configuration

 Navigate to your React project.
 If you have do not have one, they are easy to setup.
-Don't worry if you're unfamiliar with creating react and react native projects.
+Don't worry if you're unfamiliar with creating React and React Native projects.
 If you don't have Node and npm installed on your machine, [download and install them here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-From there, it's as simple as opening up your terminal and doing `npx create-react-app ProjectName` for React or `npx create-react-native-app NativeProjectName` for React Native.
-Let this run through (it might take a couple minutes).
+From there, it's as simple as **opening up your terminal** and doing `npx create-react-app ProjectName` for React or `npx create-react-native-app NativeProjectName` for React Native.
+Let this run through (it might take a couple of minutes).
 The output project structure should look something like this:

 ```
 ├── README.md